 Take time to learn about all of your child's treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your child's doctor and what you and your child can expect while receiving the treatment.
+These types of talks are called “shared decision making.”
+Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your child’s care.
+Shared decision making is particularly important for Wilms tumor because there are different treatment options.
 Learn more about making treatment decisions.

-The types of surgery used to treat Wilms tumor include:
+The types of surgery used to treat a Wilms tumor include:

 When 1 kidney is removed, the other kidney takes over the full job of filtering wastes from the body.
 A partial nephrectomy is performed when the other kidney is damaged, also contains a tumor, or has already been removed.
 Dialysis may also be used if preserving 1 functioning kidney is not possible.
 Dialysis is when a machine does the filtering work of the kidneys.

-Talk with the health care team about the possible side effects of your child’s specific surgery and how they can be reduced or relieved.
+Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
 Learn more about the basics of surgery.

-Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the tumor cells’ ability to grow and divide.
-Chemotherapy for Wilms tumor is given by a pediatric oncologist.
+Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the tumor cells from growing, dividing, and making more cells.
+Chemotherapy for a Wilms tumor is given by a pediatric oncologist.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
-A patient may receive 1 drug at a time or combinations of different drugs at the same time.
-Wilms tumor with a favorable histology is often treated with dactinomycin (Cosmegen), doxorubicin (Adriamycin), and/or vincristine (Vincasar PFS, Oncovin).
-Other drugs used to treat Wilms tumor include cyclophosphamide (Cytoxan, Neosar), etoposide (Toposar, VePesid), and irinotecan (Camptosar).
+A person may receive 1 drug at a time or combinations of different drugs given at the same time.
+A Wilms tumor with a favorable histology is often treated with dactinomycin (Cosmegen), doxorubicin (Adriamycin), and/or vincristine (Vincasar PFS, Oncovin).
+Other drugs used to treat Wilms tumors include cyclophosphamide (Cytoxan, Neosar), etoposide (Toposar, VePesid), and irinotecan (Camptosar).

 Chemotherapy may be given after surgery to eliminate any remaining cancer cells.
 When this is done, it is called adjuvant chemotherapy.
 Sometimes, chemotherapy is given before surgery to shrink a tumor that is too large to remove or a tumor that is growing into blood vessels or other organs, making it too risky to remove.